 There are regular trains from Brussels to Halle that take just 16 minutes.
 From there, catch TEC bus number 114 to get to the forest entrance.

 Ready to get your nature on?
-Then book that ticket to the great outdoors with the help of Save A Train.
-No hidden fees, no fuss.
+Then order that ticket to the great outdoors with the help of Save A Train.
+No hidden fees.
 Just great travel!

 The largest national park in Norway is an outdoors-man’s paradise.
 The expansive plateau, one of the largest eroded plains in Europe at 2,500 square miles, is covered by scrubby moorlands and numerous lakes, rivers, and streams.
 Entirely above the treeline, you can see for miles in every direction, making it a great hotspot for hiking.

 If you’re planning a long trek, be sure to pack a fishing pole: the waters here are teeming with fish.
 Fans of reindeer will find that Hardangervidda is among the best national parks for them, as its herds are some of the largest in the world.
 There’s nothing quite like watching thousands of reindeer move in harmony across the plains; it’s a sight everyone should see at some point in their lives.

 Once you’re in Oslo, you need to get to Hardangervidda by train You can take the train from Oslo to Bo in Telemark.
 From there you can catch “Haukeliekspressen” to Rauland.
 You can also take the Bergen Railway from Oslo to a number of places that are great starting points for exploring Hardangervidda – https://iframely.com/embed/https%3A%2F%2Fwww.saveatrain.com%2Fblog%2Fflam-to-myrdal-norway%2F, Finse, Haugastol, Ustaoset and Geilo.